peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  criterion above.</p>.

 * <code>mapper</code> - An object containing optional converters to convert objects of certain types to CBOR objects.
+Can be null.

 * <code>options</code> - An object containing options to control how certain objects are converted to CBOR objects.